-TVET has developed National Vocational Qualifications Framework (NVQF) and Competency Based Training & Assessment (CBT&A) over the years with the help of European Union and the government of Germany, Netherlands and Norway which further raises its credibility and robust skills its programs can inculcate in the labor.
+TVET has developed National Vocational Qualifications Framework (NVQF) and Competency-Based Training & Assessment (CBT&A) over the years with the help of the European Union and the government of Germany, Netherlands, and Norway which further raises its credibility and robust skills its programs can inculcate in the labor.

 The workforce in this database will get replenished by candidates under training from TVET certified institutes or coming in through RPL initiative of NAVTTC.
 Apart from this, a sophisticated AI tool linked with NJP increases efficiency of the process thus creating ease for the employers, especially the ones coming from the private sector.

-Over time, Government agencies will become liable to post all jobs on NJP portal and given the facilities provided, it is anticipated that private sector employers will later join in to cash the skills-rich pool of labor and IT based transparent process of hiring.
+Over time, Government agencies will become liable to post all jobs on the NJP portal and given the facilities provided, it is anticipated that private-sector employers will later join in to cash the skills-rich pool of labor and IT based transparent process of hiring.